Yacht makers hope disco decks will help them cast off at London Boat Show

 It's all about new markets and tastes in Asia and Latin America at the cavernous exhibition centre in the east of the city.

-A 40-m (130-ft), 16.5-million-pound ($27 million) super yacht and the presence of Olympic gold medallist/America's Cup sailor Ben Ainslie are among the main attractions expected to lure some 100,000 enthusiasts to the show.
+A 40-m (130-ft), 16.5-million-pound super yacht and the presence of Olympic gold medallist/America's Cup sailor Ben Ainslie are among the main attractions expected to lure some 100,000 enthusiasts to the show.

 Not all the boats there will be extravagant; the Boat Show also still caters to family budgets.